 Where there is a potential conflict of interest between the commercial enterprise and activities of the Partner Authority and the decision making by the Boards, Board members and officers are required to advise the Chief Executive Officer in advance of the meeting and to declare such interests during the relevant meeting.

-Conflicts of interest will be managed in accordance with the Register of Interest Policy.
+Conflicts of interest will be managed in accordance with the Register of Interests Policy.
 This policy sets out the process for managing Disclosable Pecuniary Interests and code interests during the course of meetings.

 Where a Disclosable Pecuniary Interest declaration has been made, the board member must: